tagazok/my-workshops/custom-vision/tutorial.md

 Let's fill it out!

 * Select your Subscription.
-* Create a new Resource Group.
+* Select your Resource Group.

 <div class="box info">
 In Azure, a Resource Group is a logical structure that holds resources usually related to an application or a project.
 A Resource Group can contain virtual machines, storage accounts, web applications, databases and more.
 </div>

-* Give a Name to your Static Web App.
+* Give a Name to your Static Web App, for instance `simplon-swa`.
 * Select the Free Plan (we won't need any feature in the Standard Plan for this workshop).
 * Select `West Europe` for your backend.